ABOUT THE MIGRAINE WORLD SUMMIT

 Migraines are a neurological disorder that can eventually impact every aspect of your life.
 Research has shown the heavy toll chronic migraine takes on relationships, work, happiness and your quality of life.

 Carl didn’t choose to have migraines and neither did you.

-Migraines have been a part of Carl’s life for 26 years.
+Migraine has been a part of Carl’s life for 27 years.
 He experiences migraine with aura.
 A shoulder injury playing sport triggered a rapid decline from episodic migraines, with a frequency of 2 migraines a year, to chronic migraines which lasted 7 years.
 At his worst, he could experience 6 attacks a week.

 3 years ago he recovered from chronic migraines and has been in remission with around 6 attacks per year.
 No cure, but still life changing.